ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ### Random salt

-The salt is a random component that is fed into the HMAC function along with the passcode inside PBKDF2.
-This is supposed to prevent so-called [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) attacks where attackers pre-compute hashes for millions of popular passwords and variations.
+The salt is a random component that PBKDF2 feeds into the HMAC function along with the passcode.
+This prevents so-called
+[rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) attacks where attackers pre-compute hashes for millions of popular passwords and variations.
 Passing a *random* salt requires attackers to prepare such a table for every possible salt value.
-The longer the random salt value, the more tables to pre-compute.
+The longer the random salt value, the more rainbow tables to pre-compute.

 The salt is a public value and will be stored in the clear along with the derived bits.
-We need the exact same salt to arrive at the exact same bits later again.
+We need the exact same salt to arrive at the exact same derived bits later again.
 We will thus have to modify `deriveBits()` to accept the salt as an argument so that we can either generate a random one or read it from disk.

 You should pass at least 8 random bytes (64 bits) as the salt, pre-computing and storing 2^64 huge tables is nothing your average attacker will be able to